 We are planning to take a trip on the Hop on Hop off bus tomorrow to see more of Porto (at least I don’t have to walk then ☺️).
 We’ve bought some snacks on the way to our hostel and spent the rest of the evening in the communal hall.
 We did not meet any other pilgrims, but it was great having conversations with the locals.

-I can honestly say that Porto is one of the most beautiful cities I’ve seen and we were looking forward seeing more of this city tomorrow.
+I can honestly say that Porto is one of the most beautiful cities I’ve seen and we were looking forward exploring more of this city tomorrow.